Congyuwang/Algorithm-Princeton-Course/README.md

 # Algorithm-Princeton-Course

+This repository contains a library of algorithm and data structure in java based on Sedgewick's course on algorithms.

-This repository contains my solutions to princeton's algorithm open course taught by Robert Sedgewick and Kevin Wayne.
+It also contains solutions to course assignments and interview questions.

 The source file folder is src.
 The project is structured according to the topics of the lectures.